Politics of climate change: Tipping point in public opinion

-In 2019, the secretary general of OPEC recognised the school strike movement as the greatest threat faced by the fossil fuel industry.
+In 2019, the secretary general of OPEC recognized the school strike movement as the greatest threat faced by the fossil fuel industry.
 According to Christiana Figueres, once about 3.5% of a population start participating in non violent protest, they are always successful in sparking political change, with the success of Greta Thunberg's Fridays for Future movement suggesting that reaching this threshold may be obtainable.

+A 2023 review study published in One Earth stated that opinion polls show that most people perceive climate change as occurring now and close by.
+The study concluded that seeing climate change as more distant does not necessarily result in less climate action, and reducing psychological distancing does not reliably increase climate action.

 Reduced influence of climate change denial

 By 2019, outright climate change denial had become a much less influential force than it had been in previous years.
 Reasons for this include the increasing frequency of extreme weather events, more effective communication on the part of climate scientists, and the Greta effect.
-As an example, in 2019 the Cato Institute closed down its climate shop.
+As an example, in 2019 the Cato Institute closed down its program seeking to raise uncertainty about climate science.
+Studies show that conservatives and liberals are not significantly different in their support for climate solutions; however, the way these solutions are framed can greatly influence their effectiveness.
+For example, conservatives respond more positively to messages about actions like tree planting when the language avoids explicit references to climate change.

 Growth of renewable energy

 Renewable energy is an inexhaustible source of naturally replenishing energy.
 The major renewable energy sources are wind, hydropower, solar, geothermal, and biomass.
 In 2020, renewable energy generated 29% of world electricity.

-In the wake of the Paris Agreement, 168 countries have adopted national renewable energy targets and 115 counties as well, have national renewable energy targets.
+In the wake of the Paris Agreement, adopted by 196 Parties, 194 of these Parties have submitted their Nationally Determined Contributions (NDCs), i.e., climate pledges, as of November 2021.
 There are many different efforts used by these countries to help include renewable energy investments such as 102 countries have implemented tax credits, 101 countries include some sort of public investment, and 100 countries currently use tax reductions.
 The largest CO_{2} emitters tend to be industrialized countries like the US, China, UK, and India.
 These countries aren't implementing enough industrial policies (188) compared to deployment policies (more than 1,000).
-It's clear that these policies must be created in a way where they build upon each other, so they are most effective.